How to Plant, Grow, and Care For Rhododendrons

 ‘Scintillation’ will grow well in full sun to partial shade.
 This rhododendron will make a really nice privacy screen, but can be used just about anywhere in your garden that you are able to enjoy this exceptional blooming plant.

-‘Yaku princess’ is a compact and dense rhododendron.
+‘Yaku princess’ is a compact rhododendron variety.
 It will grow to about five feet tall.
 Its flower buds are bright pink, and the flowers open to a mix of white and light pink.

 The two toned effect of these flowers is beautiful.
 This rhododendron is best grown in partial shade amongst other acid loving plants.